beringresearch/ivis/docs/hyperparameters.rst

 Hyperparameter Selection
 ========================

-``ivis`` uses several hyperparameters that can have a significant impact on the desired embeddings:
+``ivis`` uses several hyperparameters that can have an impact on the desired embeddings:

 -  ``embedding_dims``: Number of dimensions in the embedding space.
 -  ``k``: The number of nearest neighbours to retrieve for each point.
+-  ``n_epochs_without_progress``: After n number of epochs without an improvement to the loss, terminate training early.
 -  ``model``: the keras model that is trained using triplet loss.
 If a model object is provided, an embedding layer of size ``embedding_dims`` will be appended to the end of the network.
 If a